circleci-training/pipeline-parameters/README.md

 ![Passing pipeline parameters](./pipeline-parameters.png)

 The Docker login credentials are provided by a context.
 They could also be included in the Project settings.

+You need to set your CircleCI API token as an environment variable.